avenirs-esr/avenirs-dsav/src/components/interaction/radios/AvRadioButtonSet/AvRadioButtonSet.md

 # Radio button set - `AvRadioButtonSet`

-## 🌟 Introduction
+## ✨ Introduction

-The `AvRadioButtonSet` component implements VueDSFR `DsfrRadioButtonSet` while automatically managing the addition of `DsfrRadioButton` according to the `AvRadioButton` present in the `default` slot.
+The `AvRadioButtonSet` automatically manages the addition of `AvRadioButton` in a group according to the `AvRadioButton` present in the `default` slot.

 Radio buttons allow the user to select a single option from a list.

 The radio button cannot be used on its own: a minimum of 2 options is required.
 It is preferable not to select a default option, so that the user choice is conscious (especially if the choice is mandatory).

-🏅 Documentation on `DsfrRadioButtonSet` can be found at [VueDSFR](https://vue-ds.fr/composants/DsfrRadioButtonSet)

-## 📐 Structure
+## 🏗️ Structure

 The `AvRadioButtonSet` component consists of the following elements:
 - A `<div>` element encompassing the entire radio group.
 - A `<fieldset>` element containing the radio buttons and associated messages.
 - A legend (`legend`) defined by the legend prop and customizable with the legend slot.
 - A hint (`hint`) defined by the hint prop and customizable with the hint slot.
-- A group of individual radio buttons rendered by the `AvRadioButton`/`DsfrRadioButton` component.
+- A group of individual radio buttons rendered by the `AvRadioButton` component.
 - An information, error or validation message, displayed below the group of radio buttons (optional).

-## 🛠️ Props
+## 🏷️ Props

 | Name | Type | Default | Mandatory | Description |
 | --- | --- | --- | --- | --- |